 How do you register or secure patent rights, and is national or international coverage most appropriate?

 Any person can apply to the Japan Patent Office (JPO) to obtain a patent.
-A foreign applicant can take action pursuant to the Paris Convention and/or initiate a Patent Cooperation Treaty (PCT) national-phase application in Japan.
+An international applicant can take action pursuant to the Paris Convention or initiate a Patent Cooperation Treaty (PCT) national-phase application or both in Japan.

-The JPO requires a specification in Japanese, but it can first be submitted in English, followed later by a Japanese translation.
-We recommend this when translation time is short.
+The JPO requires a specification in Japanese, but one can first submit in English, followed later by a Japanese translation.

-On June 5, 2015, the Supreme Court entered judgments in two cases involving product-by-process claims, ie, claims reciting the process by which a product is manufactured, and issued holdings that if a process to manufacture a product is stated in the claims for an invention of a product, the requirement of clarity of the claims would be only if there are circumstances such that it was impossible or entirely impractical to directly specify the product by its structure or characteristics at the time that the application was filed.
+The Supreme Court issued holdings that if a process to manufacture a product is stated in the claims for an invention of a product, the requirement of clarity of the claims would be only if there are circumstances such that it was impossible or entirely impractical to directly specify the product by its structure or characteristics at the time that the application was filed.

-The JPO accordingly published application-processing procedures under which the examiner will not refuse to approve an application that normally would be refused for lack of clarity involving product-by-process claims when the examiner finds that the invention involves “impossible or impractical circumstances”.
+The JPO published processing procedures under which the examiner will not refuse to approve an application for lack of clarity involving product-by-process claims when the examiner finds that the invention involves “impossible or impractical circumstances”.

-The examiner will notify the applicant of the reason for refusal so as to provide the applicant with an opportunity to contend and provide evidence of the “impossible or impractical circumstances” and/or to amend the claim(s) (see below).
+The examiner will notify the applicant of the reason for refusal to provide the applicant with an opportunity to contend and provide evidence of the “impossible or impractical circumstances” or to amend the claims or both.

-This will be done to avoid the granting of a patent that might include grounds for invalidation, or a situation in which the interests of third parties could be unfairly harmed.
-We recommend that the applicant polish and amend the specification as indicated below, before the JPO conducts a substantive examination, so that the examination process will proceed smoothly.
+The JPO does this to avoid granting a patent that might include grounds for invalidation, or a situation that could unfairly harm the interests of third parties.
+We recommend that applicants should amend the specification, before the JPO conducts a substantive examination:

 - Delete any claim concerned;